Create an IVI Service

 Behind the scenes

 The IVI service framework generates multiple classes and methods from an annotated interface using the KSP compiler plugin.
 They all belong to the package of the service interface.
-These classes include an abstract base class for the service implementation and the service's client API.
+These classes include an abstract base class for the service implementation, client's API, and service connections.

 Project configuration